moishinetzer/little-emperors/README.md

   - Running off of a [Vite](https://vitejs.dev/) server
 - [TailwindCSS](https://tailwindcss.com/) for styling
 - [Prisma](https://www.prisma.io/) as an ORM for both generating the DB client and accessing the DB in a type-safe fashion
-- [SQLite](https://www.sqlite.org/index.html) is the databse being used for this application for reasons listed below
+- [SQLite](https://www.sqlite.org/index.html) is the database being used for this application for reasons listed below
 - [Prettier](https://prettier.io/docs) for formatting
 - [ESLint](https://eslint.org/) for linting with sensible defaults provided